Not Accepted Anywhere: Recording and production

-For release of Not Accepted Anywhere in the United States a year later the band along with Leon Zervos at Sterling Studios in New York re-worked and re-mixed the entire record, changing various levels of previous recordings to sound how they had originally envisioned; "The production is different, it's been mixed to sound a bit more raw and a bit more rock, which is probably more reflective of the way we are live than the UK version is".
+For release of Not Accepted Anywhere in the United States a year later the band along with Leon Zervos at Sterling Studios in New York re-worked and re-mixed the entire record, changing various levels of previous recordings to sound how they had originally envisioned.
+Rob Hawkins said in an interview with They Will Rock You: "The production is different, it's been mixed to sound a bit more raw and a bit more rock, which is probably more reflective of the way we are live than the UK version is".

 Composition

 In retrospect Rob Hawkins described the lyrics of Not Accepted Anywhere as personal to the band members experiences up until that point.
 The title itself is a play upon MasterCard's promotional phrase "Accepted Everywhere".
 The band originally considered calling the album Now Here in Nowhere.

 Lead track "That's What She Said" makes references to pop culture and the drones of day-to-day lives - waiting for the weekend to begin, "Raoul" similarly is about being stuck in routines - with Raoul's being a sandwich shop in Cardiff were the band would escape during studio time.
 "You Shout You Shout You Shout You Shout" also deals with pop culture - specifically pop music and those who listen to it.
-"Recover" is about trying to motivate yourself and do something other than sit in front of the TV.
+"Recover" is about "trying to motivate yourself and do something other than sit in front of the TV".

 "Monster" is about binge drinking and being intoxicated on alcohol, which reveals the monster in people.
 Both "Seriously...I Hate You Guys" and "Team Drama" were written about people in the band's lives who "force their problems onto you".
 "On The Campaign Trail" was written about the band's first experiences of touring in the United Kingdom, with the title referencing Hunter S. Thompson's Fear and Loathing on the Campaign Trail '72.

 Not Accepted Anywhere combined elements of dance-punk, indie rock and hard rock.
 Much of the heavier distorted guitars originally recorded for the album were either removed or made less prominent in the first release of Not Accepted Anywhere.
 The band used 3 different synthesisers during the recording of the album - an Alesis Micron, Roland Juno-106 and an Alesis Andromeda.
 Vocal parts were split between Rob Hawkins who sings the lead vocal on each track, whilst James Frost provides backing vocals and Alex Pennie provides both screams and flat vocals.
 Many albums tracks have three distinctly separate vocal parts, using call and response style layering.